sapienphp/sapien/README.md

 This package provides server API (SAPI) request and response objects for PHP 8.1:

-- _Sapien\Request_, composed of readonly copies of PHP superglobals and some other commonly-used values
+- _Sapien\Request_, composed of readonly copies of PHP superglobals, and some other commonly-used values such as Accept, Forwarded, and Upload collections

 - _Sapien\Response_, a wrapper around (and buffer for) response-related PHP functions